Quantitative Fundamental Theorem of Asset Pricing: On -arbitrage and -martingale measures

-\end{definition} In fact, one could replace in the definition of the critical value `strict $\epsilon$-arbitrage' by `$\epsilon$-arbitrage' without changing its value, as the next theorem clarifies.
+In fact, in the definition of critical value one could replace `strict $\epsilon$-arbitrage' by `$\epsilon$-arbitrage' without changing its value, as the next proposition clarifies.

-\begin{theorem} There is no $\epsilon$-arbitrage for any $\epsilon$ strictly bigger than the critical value $\epsilon(\P)$. \end{theorem} The critical value $\epsilon(\P)$ plays a special role, as for $\epsilon$ strictly bigger than $\epsilon(\P)$ our results simplify significantly, resembling more the classical setting; see Section~\ref{sect:crit}.
+{ \begin{proposition} There is no $\epsilon$-arbitrage for any $\epsilon$ strictly bigger than the critical value $\epsilon(\P)$. \end{proposition} The proof is postponed to Section~\ref{sec:NA_multistep}. }

+The critical value $\epsilon(\P)$ plays a special role, as for $\epsilon$ strictly bigger than $\epsilon(\P)$ our results simplify significantly, resembling more the classical setting; see Section~\ref{sect:crit}.

+{ \begin{remark} Note that the statement of Proposition~\ref{thm:epscritval} cannot be strengthened by including the critical value, that is, there may exist $\eps(\P)$-arbitrage, as the next example shows. $\Diamond$ \end{remark} }

-\begin{example} To motivate the necessity of considering the sequential closure of strict $\epsilon$-arbitrage, that is $\epsilon$-arbitrage as in Definition \ref{def:arb}, for simplicity we let $p = 2$, and consider a single-period market consisting of two assets and two possible (i.e., with positive probability) events, i.e., $\Omega := \{\omega_1,\omega_2\}$: The asset $S$ is given by
+\begin{example}[A market with $\eps$-arbitrage but no strict $\eps$-arbitrage] To motivate the necessity of considering the sequential closure of strict $\epsilon$-arbitrage, that is $\epsilon$-arbitrage as in Definition \ref{def:arb}, for simplicity we let $p = 2$, and consider a single-period market consisting of two assets and two possible (i.e., with positive probability) events, i.e., $\Omega := \{\omega_1,\omega_2\}$.
+The asset $S$ is given by

 We refer to Figure \ref{fig:na} below for a depiction of this setting.

 Consider the filtration generated by $S$.
 Then $\mathcal H=\mathcal H_1$ is composed exclusively of constant trading strategies, that is $\mathcal H \equiv \R^2$.
 Let $H = (a,b) \in \R^2$, then we have